fellow-11/dotfiles/README.md

 ## 🎨 Theming

-All colors are controlled from a single source of truth:
+All colors are controlled from a single source:

 ```
 ~/.config/theme/colors.sh